Geared for Nostalgia

 Stop 1

-For some of the best breakfast in the county, you'll need to include a Friday or Saturday morning in your trip to indulge in Boyce General Store's old-time favorites.
-Enjoy the scenic drive about 10 miles outside the city limits.
+For some of the best breakfast to fuel up for the day, you'll need to include a Friday or Saturday morning in your trip to indulge at Wild Eggs!

 Stop 2